alvinkgao/leetcode_solutions/README.md

 # leetcode_solutions
-my solutions to leecode problems
+my solutions to leecode problems in both Python 3 and Java